-viThe cost of insurance rate varies based upon a number of factors, including, but not limited to, the sex, attained age, and rating class of the Insured person at the time of the charge.
+^{vi}The cost of insurance rate varies based upon a number of factors, including, but not limited to, the sex, attained age, and rating class of the Insured person at the time of the charge.
 The cost of insurance deductions shown in the table may not be representative of the charges that You will pay.
 Your contract's data page will indicate the cost of insurance deduction applicable to Your contract.
 For more detailed information concerning Your cost of insurance deductions, please contact Our Administrative Office.
 We may place an Insured in a substandard underwriting class with ratings that reflect higher mortality risks and that result in a higher cost of insurance deduction.

-vii As of any monthly anniversary, the net amount at risk is the death benefit less the contract fund (after all deductions for that monthly anniversary, except the cost of insurance deduction).
+^{vii}As of any monthly anniversary, the net amount at risk is the death benefit less the contract fund (after all deductions for that monthly anniversary, except the cost of insurance deduction).

-viii The Loan Interest Spread is the difference between the amount of interest We charge You for a loan (guaranteed not to exceed a maximum of 8.00% annually) and the amount of interest We credit to the amount in Your loan account (which is at least 6.00% annually).
+^{viii}The Loan Interest Spread is the difference between the amount of interest We charge You for a loan (guaranteed not to exceed a maximum of 8.00% annually) and the amount of interest We credit to the amount in Your loan account (at least 3.50% annually).

 ^{ix}While a contract loan is outstanding, loan interest is charged in arrears on each contract anniversary or, if earlier, on the date of loan repayment, contract lapse, surrender, contract termination, or the Insured's death.
+The "earnings", if any, are equal to the contract fund less the premiums paid.